 (1) The billing units, service codes, and payment rates for personal emergency response systems are contained in the appendix to this rule.

-(2) Payment for environmental accessibility adaptations, personal emergency response systems, and specialized medical equipment and supplies shall not exceed six thousand dollars within a three-year period.
+(2) Under the level one waiver, payment for environmental accessibility adaptations, home-delivered meals, personal emergency response systems, remote monitoring, remote monitoring equipment, and specialized medical equipment and supplies, alone or in combination, shall not exceed seven thousand five hundred dollars within a three-year period.